lyokha/styleFromMeta/README.md

 styleFromMeta
 =============

-Pandoc filter to apply styles found in the metadata of the document for various objects.
+Pandoc filter to apply styles found in the metadata of the document to various objects in HTML and LaTeX formats.

 Styling is supported for following types of objects: